Beyond A Succession Plan

 • A financial reserve of at least 3 months

-Board evaluation: an annual board self-evaluation is conducted by the board, with evidence that the board is performing at least satisfactorily in its key governance functions, including:
+An annual board self-evaluation is conducted by the board, with evidence that the board is performing at least satisfactorily in its key governance functions, including:

 • Fiscal and legal oversight